Marcos Moneta

 Marcos Moneta (born 7 March 2000) is an Argentine rugby sevens player.
 He made his debut appearance at the Olympics representing Argentina at the 2020 Summer Olympics.
-Moneta received World Rugby's Men’s Sevens Player of the Year award for 2021.
+Moneta received World Rugby's Men's Sevens Player of the Year award for 2021.

 Career

-Moneta represented Argentina at the 2018 Summer Youth Olympics and was part of the Argentine team which defeated France 24-14 in the final to claim the gold medal in the boys rugby sevens tournament.
+Moneta represented Argentina at the 2018 Summer Youth Olympics and was part of the Argentine team which defeated France 24–14 in the final to claim the gold medal in the boys rugby sevens tournament.
 He was also named in Argentine senior rugby sevens squad for the 2018–19 World Rugby Sevens Series.
 In 2021, he scored a hattrick of tries in a match against Kenya in the final of the Mi Visión del Juego final and was also the MVP of the tournament.

 Moneta was also selected to Argentina squad to compete at the 2020 Summer Olympics in the men's rugby sevens tournament.
-He was also subsequently part of the Argentine side which claimed bronze medal after defeating Great Britain 17-12 in the third place match at the 2020 Summer Olympics.
+He was also subsequently part of the Argentine side which claimed bronze medal after defeating Great Britain 17–12 in the third place match at the 2020 Summer Olympics.
 It was also the first ever Olympic medal for Argentina in rugby sevens.

 Moneta competed for Argentina at the 2022 Rugby World Cup Sevens in Cape Town.

+He was a member of Argentina's sevens team that competed at the 2024 Summer Olympics in Paris.